jmatss/lang/README.md

 ### `GENERICS_LIST`
 A list of generics/type parameters.
 The generics are "static dispatch" which means that the generics are replaced and checked at compile-time.
 A new function is created for every use of a specific generic type.
+One can optionally specify a list of `trait`s on the generics to enforce that they must  implement the given `trait`s.
+This same information can also be specified in a `where`-clause.

 ### `PARAMETER_LIST`
 A comma separate list of parameters to the function.
 A parameter may optionaly have a default values set.
 If the caller doesn't specify a value for that parameter, the default value will be used (inserted at the call-site during compilation).